In Him Ministries:

 The entire Old Covenant was abolished in favor of the New Covenant.

-Christians live under a totally different covenant than Israel lived under.
+Christians live under a totally different covenant than Israel did.

 The Old Covenant was a ministry of death.

-Those who preach law-keeping have a veil over their minds and hearts, they are blind guides.
+Those who preach law-keeping are blind guides who have a veil over their hearts and minds!

 There is no command in the New Testament for Christians to keep any day of the week holy.